kuznetckiy/Geoscan_Lite_eng/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Assembly and use of Geoscan Lite
+Geoscan Lite.
+Assembly and aplication
 =====================================================

 General information